5 Key Factors for Social Media Audience Segmentation

 Here’s the audience segment for Gen Z Netflix watchers who also happen to speak both English and Spanish:

-We did this in a number of different ways using capabilities available to us in our social listening tool:
+We did this in several different ways using capabilities available to us in our social listening tool:

 - We used our tool’s built-in age-segmentation filter feature